IHardysI/IHardysI/README.md

 <h2 align="left">Hi 👋!
-My name is Uladz and I'm a Frontend developer, from Belarus</h2>
+My name is Uladz and I'm a Frontend developer, from Belarus living in Czech Republic</h2>

 ###